kiith-sa/ICE/docsrc/tutorials/modding.rst

      - color:  rgba40400000
      - vertex: [0.0,  13.0]

-This visual component is an array of *lines*, which is currently the only supported visual component *type*.
+This visual component is a group of *lines*, currently the only supported visual component *type*.

-Lines are specified by *vertices*, a sequence of pairs that can either specify line *width*, vertex *color* and *vertex* itself.
+Lines are specified by the *vertices* tag, that allows setting line *width*, vertex *color* and *vertex* itself.

 Lines are formed by the 1st and 2nd vertex, the 3rd and 4rd, and so on.
-The number of vertices must be divisible by 2.
+The number of vertices must be even.

 A *color* or *width* entry affects all vertices drawn after it, until the next *color* or *width* entry.
 Default color is white and default width is 1.